livewire/livewire/docs/url.md

 }
 ```

-Now, in the above example, when a user changes the search value from "bob" to "frank" if they hit the browser's back button, the search value (and the URL) will be set back to "bob"—instead of navigating to the previously visited page, like a normal back button press would.
+In the example above, when a user changes the search value from "bob" to "frank" and then clicks the browser's back button, the search value (and the URL) will be set back to "bob" instead of navigating to the previously visited page.